-If a nonprofit organization is selected for a FY 2017 NSGP award and elects to decline the award, the SAA must notify their HQ Program Analyst.
-The SAA may not re-obligate to another subrecipient.
+If a nonprofit organization is selected for a FY 2018 NSGP award and elects to decline the award, the SAA must notify their HQ Program Analyst.
+The SAA may not re-obligate to another subrecipient without prior approval.

 Reporting

 Recipients are required to submit various financial and programmatic reports as a condition of award acceptance.
 Future awards and fund drawdowns may be withheld if these reports are delinquent.